-Cork County Council supervises the food business operations outlined in Table 1 under service contract to the FSAI.
+Wexford County Council supervises 12 active food business operations under service contract to the FSAI.
 The audit team confirmed that there was an organised approach for the delivery of official controls and the two establishments visited were found to be operating at a level of compliance with food law appropriate for approved food business operations.